 Bring plenty of change and small bills for your purchases.
 This is especially true for sellers.
 You don’t want to be wiped out by another $20 note!

-Another alternative is to bring your checkbook, but cash is certainly your best and safest bet.
-Credit cards are not accepted.
+Another alternative is to bring your checkbook, but cash is usually your best and safest bet.

 Come with the right equipment.